 3. If the vehicle has windows in the back, they should be covered, removed, or blacked out, or a security cage can be used inside the vehicle to help prevent theft.

-Protect your tools and equipment
+Safeguard your tools and equipment

 1. Develop an equipment theft prevention plan

 A theft prevention plan is unique to every business.
 It’s important to build a plan that makes sense for the work you do and the equipment you use.
-For a single contractor this may be as simple as checking if keys are removed, doors are locked, and tools are properly secured.
-For a larger contracting business this may include surveillance cameras, security lighting, and metal fencing.
+For a single contractor, this may be as simple as checking if keys are removed, doors are locked, and tools are properly secured.
+For a larger contracting business, this may include surveillance cameras, security lighting, and metal fencing.

-2. Practice detailed record-keeping
+2. Practice detailed recordkeeping

-Whether you keep a binder or use software to do your record-keeping, having a current inventory and detailed records of all tools and equipment used on jobsites is an important element to equipment management and potential theft recovery.
+Whether you keep a binder or use software to do your recordkeeping, having a current inventory and detailed records of all tools and equipment used on jobsites is an important element to equipment management and potential theft recovery.

 3. Label your tools, equipment, and vehicles with identifying marks